avinayak/avinayak.github.io/_posts/2020-10-25-deobfuscating-a-maze-program.md

     (!H & (A == T[A])) | (805306368) < rand()

 why this number?
 I think the whole point was to get a random boolean.
+We could try just replacing this with rand()%2.

+as for condition s3, it's very clear what this does.
+This is just a way to draw the right wall.